 Across all these island groups, the threat of climate change, sea level rise, coastal flooding, and other deleterious impacts is multifaceted, localized, and can be complicated to assess.
 The threat includes the direct loss of land due to inundation, increased salinity of freshwater resources, and damage to coral reefs and coastal habitats which act as natural buffers to coastal flooding.
 Furthermore, the social and cultural fabric of Kiribati is intrinsically linked to the coast and sea, meaning that these environmental changes have profound implications for local lifestyles and traditions.
 The geographical expanse of Kiribati also prohibits a "one size fits all" approach to describing the changes in sea level taking place both now and in the future.
-For example, the distance between the Gilbert and Line Islands is greater than the width of the contiguous United
+For example, the distance between the Gilbert and Line Islands is greater than the width of the contiguous United States.

-States.
 As a result, the relative contribution of physical processes on each island group is different on different timescales.

 Over the past two decades, significant work has been done to investigate these topics, as reflected by summary reports and scientific literature (e.g., Republic of Kiribati, 2016; WBG, 2021).
 The purpose of this particular report is narrower, with an objective of providing updated timelines for increasing sea level rise and associated flooding necessitated by the release of the IPCC 6th Assessment Report (AR6) in 2021.
 The scientific understanding of future sea level rise continues to advance at a rapid pace, and maintaining and updating the state of knowledge in line with assessment reports like the AR6 is both cumbersome and necessary.
 We also investigate and present results of the localization of these timelines and projections.
-Coupling these projections to higher-resolution data products where possible provides additional information and insight into the potential future challenges facing the islands in Kiribati.
-Producing the datasets that support localized assessments can be difficult in remote parts of the world, particularly when relying on in situ or airborne platforms for data collection.
+Coupling these projections to higher-resolution data products, where possible, provides additional information and insight into the potential future challenges facing the islands in Kiribati.
+Producing the datasets that support localized assessments can be difficult in remote parts of the world, particularly when relying on in situ or airborne data collection.
 We rely on satellite observations of the ocean and land to fill gaps and provide screening level assessments of future flooding for the islands of Kiribati.
-This report is intended to complement the efforts being made in the region to understand and address climate change and sea level, and presents a framework that can be used to provide future updates as conditions and scientific understanding change in Kiribati.
+This report is intended to complement the efforts being made in the region to understand and address climate change and sea level, and it presents a framework that can be used to provide future updates as conditions and scientific understanding change in Kiribati.

-The structure of this report is as follows:
+Subsequent sections of this report are structured as follows: Section:

-- 1. Past and Present Sea Level Change: Using available in situ and satellite observations, the change in sea level across a range of timescales is discussed.
-The rate of current sea level rise and processes contributing to this rate are also outlined. - 2.
+- 2. Past and Present Sea Level Change: Using available in situ and satellite observations, the change in sea level across a range of timescales is discussed.
+The rate of current sea level rise and the processes contributing to this rate are also outlined. - 3.
 Future Sea Level Rise: Based on the IPCC AR6, projected sea level rise and associated timelines for reaching different thresholds of sea level rise are presented.
-The current trajectory of sea level rise inferred from the observations is compared to these projections. - 3.
+The current trajectory of sea level rise inferred from the observations is compared to these projections. - 4.
 Evolution of Impacts: The occurrence and severity of future flooding in Kiribati is assessed by tying the sea level projections to estimates of sea level change occurring on other timescales.
-These flooding projections are localized by analyzing what parts of Kiribati will be most impacted.
+These flooding projections are localized by analyzing what parts of Kiribati will be most impacted. - 5.
+Areas of Informational Need and Data Gaps: Additional observations that could improve this analysis of sea level rise and flooding across Kiribati are discussed. - 6.
+Summary: A review of this analysis is presented, connecting current observations, future projections, and expected impacts for each of the island groups.